piyushdubey26/ecommerce-sql-project/README.md

 📄 License
 This project is licensed under the MIT License.
 You are free to use, modify, and distribute.

+🤝 Contributing
+Contributions are welcome!
+If you'd like to improve the project, feel free to fork the repo and submit a pull request.

 🙋‍♂️ Author
 Piyush Dubey
 📧 piyushdubey447@gmail.com
 🔗 [LinkedIn](https://www.linkedin.com/in/piyush-dubey-70183429a)

-🤝 Contributing
-Contributions are welcome!
-If you'd like to improve the project, feel free to fork the repo and submit a pull request.
+## 🚀 How to Run This Project

+1. Download or clone this repository
+2. Open MySQL Workbench or any SQL IDE
+3. Import and run the `Ecommerce_Order_Management.sql` file
+4. Explore data using the sample queries provided